THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 How does a leader earn authority?
 Their position lends leaders some authority they can expand through expertise and by winning the trust of their employees.

-The responsible use of authority in leadership is often a matter of leadership maturity and experience.
 Successful leaders know how to acquire and use authority, treating it as a precious leadership resource and tool.

-Balancing Accountability and Authority
+Balancing Accountability, Responsibility and Authority

 Authority is the power to define tasks and assign them to people, telling them what to do and how.
 People in positions of authority make decisions that affect others.
 Responsibility is the obligation to perform a task and generate a positive outcome.
 Accountability is accepting responsibility and answerability to complete an assignment to a positive outcome.